In A Long-Forgotten Room…

 Elaine’s eyes travel up the powerful leg, over the thick muscled body, to the owner of the boot’s face. “‘–lest the tomb become thine own everlasting home,'” she finishes lamely.

 “The Dark Marauder,” he breathes, shocked.
 “Brune Drago.”

-“Drago,” Elaine echoes, eyeing the man’s muscled arms warily.
+“Drago,” Elaine echoes, eyeing the man’s tattooed arms warily.

 “Drago,” spits Scarlet.